flxhu/condor2/README.md

 The rough workflow with the tool (please refer to the Landscape Guide for details):
 1. decide on an approximate area of coverage (in WGS-84 coordinates, should a bit larger than the final landscape) and exact UTM coordinates (UTMTools.exe) and put them into the `config.json`.
 I've included the `config.json` of the EastGermany map as an example.
 2. Terrain
-  - download terrain data from USGS EarthExplorer
+  - download DEM data from USGS EarthExplorer
-  - convert terrain data with create_landscape.py -c config.json heightmap`
+  - convert terrain data with `create_landscape.py -c config.json heightmap`
   - create the initial landscape from the data
 3. Textures
   - download textures and stitch them to a large GeoTIFF.
-In some countries you can get DOPs (resolution 1m or better) from the local administration, or you can rip data from mapping services with sasplanet.
-Add to `config.json`.
+In some countries you can get DOPs (resolution 1m or better) from the local administration, or you can rip data from mapping services with sasplanet (z17, EPSG 3785).
+Add path and kbs to `config.json`.
   - generate textures tiles with `create_landscape.py -c config.json textures`
 4. Forests, Water, Thermal
   - download OpenStreetMap data for your coverage (.osm files), for example from https://download.geofabrik.de/, add to `config.json`.